Simplifier779/21_days_Saikrishna-Karra/README.md

 Day 5:Revised File Handling and Exception Handling in Python.
 Day 6:Finished Python revision completely.
 Day 7:Understood roughly Numpy Arrays and Vectors.
+Day 8:Gained a lot more clarity on Numpy.